nickpoorman/smape/README.md

 # usage
 ## smape(dataset)

-Calculate the Mean absolute percentage error for a dataset.
+Calculate the Symmetric mean absolute percentage error for a dataset.

 The range of this function is (0, 200).